Manufacturer: Request For Music

 GATE

-5V gate pulse on every clock step.
-Length is controlled by the GATE control (milliseconds).
+5V gate pulse on every clock step or manual instantiation.
+Length is controlled by the GATE control.

 ACC